Update (Nov 2018): Be sure to check out the 2018 update to this article, which outlines the best strategies for US credit cards going forward.

 No matter what mailbox service you pick, make sure to verify one thing.
 Go to the USPS address lookup tool and enter the address of your mailbox, and make sure that “Commercial Mail Receiving Agency” isn’t marked as “Y”.
 That’s because many credit card companies will deem these addresses ineligible once they see that it’s registered as a mail forwarding service.

-As long as the “Commercial Mail Receiving Agency” line is marked with a “N” (as is the case for both 24/7 Parcel and Shipito), issuers will recognize the address as a residential address, and you’ll be good to go.
+As long as the “Commercial Mail Receiving Agency” line is marked with a “N” (as is the case for all three of the above mail forwarding services), issuers will recognize the address as a residential address, and you’ll be good to go.